Tuesday, 30 June 2020

 For me it was just what the doctor ordered; a great antidote to the stress of the world at the moment.
 The perfect way to end the weekend with merriment and good friends on a Sunday night.
 And in the wisdom of Lewis Carroll “But, said Alice, if the world has absolutely no sense, who's stopping us from inventing one?”

-What have you been loving out of lockdown?Linking with #WednesdayAroundtheWorld
+What have you been loving out of lockdown?Linking this old post with #TforTuesday

 Sunday afternoon dog walk in B&W